Taylor Swift’s Top 10 Songs For Healing

 YOU CAN BUILD YOUR OWN FIRE TO KEEP YOURSELF WARM.

-Becoming the source of comfort and light in your own life?
-Call it what you want to, but I would call it healing.
+Becoming a source of comfort and light in your own life?
+Call it what you want, yea, call it what you want to, but I would call it healing.

 So we have finally landed on it – the song that, for me, takes the #1 spot as the most healing Taylor Swift song of all time.